Gloomcaller/Truth-or-Dare-Game/README.md

    - Open `index.html` in your browser to start playing.

 3. **Run a Local Server (Optional)**:
-   - Use a local server (e.g., Live Server in VS Code or Python’s HTTP server).
+   - Use a local server (e.g., Live Server in VS Code).

 ## Customization